Our lawyers in Turkey

 - Retail and wholesale trade are two important sectors where foreign investments are directed.

-If you need more details about the VAT registration
+If you need more details about the VAT registration in Turkey n 2022

 .
 You can also rely on us for complete business registration services in Turkey